slank/slank-dockerfiles/data-container/README.md

 docker run -name myapp -volumes-from myapp_data myapp-image
 ```

-The included `noop.go` source file can be built by running `make`.
-It simply
+The included `setup.go` source file can be built by running `make`.
+Using this
-exits 0 (success).
-Using this binary results in an image roughly 1/4 the size
-of a busybox-based image.
+binary results in an image roughly 1/2 the size of a busybox-based image.

+The image's entrypoint accepts two arguments: the numeric uid and gid for
+/persistent.
+After setting ownership on the directory, it exits 0 (success).